egorzakharov00/Task-Manager-3.0/README.md

 ###### The project

 This project is a java program built as a project management system for a small structural engineering firm called “Poised”.
+The program displays an understanding of object oriented programming (OOP) in java.

 ###### Usefulness